-The Company's available Own Funds as at 31 December 2022 amount to €236.7m, reflecting a decrease of €71.1m over the year.
-This was primarily driven by negative market related impacts, partially offset by the positive impact of new business and reduction in the Risk Margin.
+The Company's available Own Funds as at 31 December 2023 amount to €287.8m, reflecting a increase of €51.0m over the year.
+This was primarily due to positive market related impacts, model changes impacting the calculation of Technical Provisions and to a lesser extent, gains on the bond portfolio due to a fall in interest rates.

-The Company has no ancillary Own Funds and no Own Funds subject to the transitional arrangements5.
+The Company has no ancillary Own Funds and no Own Funds subject to the transitional arrangements6.
 SII requires insurers to categorise Own Funds into the three tiers.
 As per the previous reporting period, all of the Company's Own Funds fall under Tier 1 capital, reflecting high-quality and unrestricted Own Funds.
 The Own Funds consist of ordinary share capital as per the Company's statutory accounts, the reconciliation reserve and capital contributions.
 The reconciliation reserve is equivalent to the portion of the excess of assets over liabilities which does not relate to other Own Fund items.